PMunch/data.vm/DESIGN.md

 Once the procedures to create hashes and parse numbers are implemented then the actual execution of programs can be done.
-The VM needs a couple simple things to function, namely a table of chunks to do look ups in, an execution pointer, and a some data element pointers.
+The VM needs a couple simple things to function, namely a table of chunks to do look ups in, an execution pointer, and some data element pointers.
 The execution pointer is simply a chunk and the current position within the chunk, this is to decide what to execute next.
-The data element pointers are numbered 0 through 127 and will appear in various operations.
-Then are essentially the same as the execution pointer, simply a pair of chunk and position in the chunk.
+The data element pointers are numbered 0 through 63 and will appear in various operations.
+They are essentially the same as the execution pointer, simply a pair of chunk and position in the chunk.
 The execution pointer is henceforth known as EP and the data element pointers are referred to as registers.